 Annual Incentive Compensation Plan: Our compensation committee believes it is important to have a significant percentage of each executive officer's total compensation contingent upon the company's overall performance, as well as upon the level of his or her own contribution toward the company's performance.
-This allows our named executive officers to receive incentive compensation in the event certain specified corporate and, if applicable, individual performance measures are achieved.
+This allows our named executive officers to receive incentive compensation in the event certain specified corporate and, if applicable, individual performance objectives are achieved.
 The use of corporate performance goals is intended to establish a link between the executive's pay and our business performance.

-In March 2011, our compensation committee approved our 2011 corporate bonus plan, which designates a target bonus amount for each named executive officer, expressed as a percentage of his or her base salary.
-These target bonus amounts are 75% for our President and Chief Executive Officer (increased from 60% in 2010), 40% for our Executive Vice President and Senior Vice Presidents (increased from 35% in 2010), and 30% for our other Vice Presidents (unchanged from 2010).
+Our 2012 corporate bonus plan designates a target bonus amount for each named executive officer, expressed as a percentage of his or her base salary.
 These percentages were determined based upon a target of the 60th percentile of bonuses for similarly-situated executives at companies within our market comparison group, as represented by the market survey data we review.
-Our named executive officers were eligible to receive bonuses if certain individual and corporate performance criteria were achieved during the 2011 fiscal year.
+Our named executive officers were eligible to receive bonuses if certain individual and corporate performance criteria were achieved during the 2012 fiscal year.
+The 2012 target bonus amounts for our named executive officers were: